astyonax/patched-RTS5227-5229/README.md

 As I do not think I can distribute the realtek code, here I added the patch to compile the driver in Ubuntu 15.10/16.04.

 I tested the compilation on:

+* Linux 4.12.0
 * Linux 4.10.2
 * Linux 4.9.0
 * Linux 4.7.0